Selected Qualifications & Professional Activities

 Teaching & Lecturing

-Having qualified in interpreting and translation French & Spanish Joint Honours, I then completed a PGCE in modern languages.
+Having qualified in French & Spanish in my Bachelor’s degree, I then completed a PGCE.
 Over time I taught across Key Stages 1, 2 and 3 in community schools and was part of the school’s senior management team before I left to work as self-employed to give me time to complete further qualifications and recover from my eating disorder.
 I undertook further training in supporting people with dyslexia and, in particular, dyspraxia whilst working in schools.

-Over the last 15 years I’ve been extensively involved in ESOL and EFL teaching and learning (a major component of my first degree) and worked for Education First English Language Experience, managing their summer schools.
-I have held both undergraduate and postgraduate teaching posts, ranging from the UoB’s English Language for International Communication degree to delivering the teacher-training PGCE programme in primary MFL education.
+I’ve been extensively involved in ESOL and EFL teaching and learning and worked for Education First English Language Experience, managing two of their large summer schools.
+I have held both undergraduate and postgraduate teaching posts, ranging from the UoB’s English Language for International Communication degree to delivering the teacher-training PGCE programme in primary education.
 I was also involved in the national qualification for Probation Officers and related staff, delivering core skills modules which focused on, amongst other elements, reflective practice and professional development.

-I currently teach Postgraduate Research Methods and Skills to doctoral students.
+I currently teach Postgraduate Research Methods and Skills to doctoral students on our PhD programmes.

 Expert Consultancy and Training

-I currently review for Epigeum on its innovative content development.
+I have reviewed for Epigeum on its innovative content development.
 I provided training on Eating Disorders in Men to the LGF in Manchester (February 2013).
 I have also provided specialist editorial support and reviewing for selected SAGE Publications.
+I was also a consultant for the Teacher Development Agency on some of their initial teacher training programme design for topics such as primary MFL, SEAL and literacy and oracy.

-I have delivered specialist training in emotional intelligence to secondary school staff, consultancy to Kirklees Education Authority and was a consultant the Teacher Development Agency on new projects.
-I have also provided primary-years MFL training at Trinity and All Saints College and contributed to the work of the former UoB research centre, CCCMH.
+I have delivered specialist training to secondary school staff, consultancy to Kirklees Education Authority and been Visiting Lecturer at Leeds Trinity University (teacher training programmes).
+I contributed to the work of the former UoB research centre, CCCMH.

 Voluntary charity work

 I served as a trustee of national charity Men Get Eating Disorders Too, registered charity number 1139351, for 6 years until 2015.

-Bolton, G. with Delderfield, R. (forthcoming) Reflective Practice: Writing and Professional Development, 5th Edition.
+Bolton, G. & Delderfield, R. (2018) Reflective Practice: Writing and Professional Development, 5th Edition.
 London: SAGE Publications.